steungaro/ing-sw-2025-ungaro-sola-tavecchio-verrengia/README.md

 ## Deliverables

 You can find a UML Sequence Diagram for RMI and Socket connection in some peculiar parts of the game (login, lobby creation, place component).
-UML class diagrams are provided for client and server, please refer to the auto-generated version for network classes and for more details.
+UML class diagrams are provided for client and server, please refer to `UML (CG20).pdf` for more details.
-A network architecture documentarion file can also be found for specific description of network classes and design patterns.
+A network architecture documentation file can also be found for specific description of network classes and design patterns.

 ### Javadoc
 Javadoc documentation is available for both client and server code.
 You can find it in the zip file in the deliverables section of this project.